Menu

 LSP-16 complexity

-Only applies to community setting for 18 to 64 years age group with moderate HoNOS complexity.
+LSP-16 only applies to the community setting for 18 to 64 years age group with moderate HoNOS complexity.

-The Life Skills Profile (LSP-16) is a clinical outcomes measure that assess the level of functioning for mental health consumers living in the community.
+The LSP-16 is a clinical outcomes measure that assess the level of functioning for mental health consumers living in the community.
 It consists of 16 items that address issues faced when adapting to life in the community.
 Each item is rated on a four-point scale ranging from 0 to 3 with high scores indicating higher severity, resulting in an individual item scores, subscale scores and a total score.

 The overall LSP-16 complexity is classified as high or moderate.